 - Sensor in direct sunlight

-- Near heat/cold source
+- Near a heat or cold source

 - Battery running low